RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 #### JS Questions:

 * Explain event delegation
+  * **Event delegation is the process of adding and event listener to a parent element and having all events triggered by its children delegate to the parent.
+An example would be adding an event listener for click events to an `<ul>`.
+When one of the `<ul>`'s child `<li>` elements is clicked it will dispatch an event that will be delegated to the parent.
+The event listener on the parent can then check the target of the event and perform whatever action is desired.**
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works
 * What do you think of AMD vs CommonJS?